jackmaessen/Responsive-Ajax-Filesystem/README.md

 ********************************
 If you find any bugs, vulnerabilities, or imperfections: please let me know!<br />
-Improvements and suggestions are also welcome!
+Improvements and suggestions are also welcome!<br />
 Thanks for reporting.

 Jack Maessen<br />